| |

 Everyone I have ever met who had a record label, for 25 years, has complained

 about it, and I never wanted to be the one they complained about.
 I still don't.
+In addition to managing your own recording label, you also manage your own public

 relations, book your own tours and author your own website.
 Which aspect of